(1850-1902)

 Hubert designed this memorial to her with the help of sculptor Walter Rowlands Ingram who died soon after in 1903.
 The statue was unveiled in 1908.
 The Berwick site was chosen where, at certain times of year, it could just about be seen from the Longridge Towers, four kilometres to the south west.

-I find little other information on Annie, but a quick online search reveals an Rowlands Ingram bust of Annie for sale around the £5k mark on a certain auction site.
+I find little other information on Annie, but a quick online search reveals a Rowlands Ingram bust of Annie for sale around the £5k mark on a certain auction site.
 100% positive reviews apparently.